BpaLabTHCologne/bpa_lab_warehouse_operations_docker_version/README.md

 * You also need to install Git to be able to clone: https://git-scm.com/downloads

 ## Installation of Docker Desktop
 To install Docker Desktop, follow this link: https://docs.docker.com/get-docker/ and select the version for your operating system.
-Then follow the installation instructions.
-Please note that your PC will restart once during or after the installation.
+Then follow the installation instructions. **Please note that your PC must be restarted once during or after the installation.**

 ## Needed configurations